Car servicing is one of the most important forms of vehicle maintenance.

 This service history can be logged and updated in a service book, which can be an essential record of all the servicing and repairs a vehicle has gone through in its lifetime.

-Read on and find out why a full service history is so important, and how to recover a lost service history - even without a service book.
+Read on and find out why a full service history is so important, how to check a car's service history and how to find a lost service history - even without a service book.

 Why Do I Need a Full Service History?